Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Chemicals from prescription drugs and over-the-counter medicines are making their way into our water supply.

-Most experts believe there aren’t high enough levels of these drugs in the water to have an effect on the people consuming the water but it is believed the levels of pharmaceuticals in the water are increasing.
+Most experts believe there aren’t high enough levels of these drugs in the water to affect the people consuming the water, but it is believed the levels of pharmaceutical drugs in the water are increasing.

-I don’t know about you but I would prefer it if my water didn’t have pharmaceuticals in it!
+I don’t know about you, but I would prefer my water to be drug-free!

 Forever Chemicals

-Forever chemicals are a term used to describe PFA’s which are a group of man-made chemicals that includes PFOA, PFOS, GenX, and many other chemicals.
+Forever chemicals is a term used to describe PFAs which are a group of man-made chemicals that includes PFOA, PFOS, GenX, and many other chemicals.

 These chemicals have been linked to kidney and testicular cancer, thyroid disease, liver damage, developmental toxicity, ulcerative colitis, high cholesterol, pregnancy-induced preeclampsia and hypertension, and immune dysfunction.

-PFA’s are called forever chemicals because they do not break down in the environment and they can remain in your body for years.
+PFAs are called forever chemicals because they do not break down in the environment and can remain in your body for years.

-Remember legal doesn’t always mean safe.
-Just because the government gives something a passing grade doesn’t necessarily mean that it can’t harm your body in some way.
+Remember, legal doesn’t always mean safe.
+Just because the government gives something a passing grade doesn’t necessarily mean it can’t harm your body somehow.

 Also, legal limits for contaminants in drinking water haven’t been updated for nearly 20 years.

-So with that being said, I recommend searching your zip code on the EWG tap water database.
+So, with that being said, I recommend searching for your zip code in the EWG tap water database.

 The EWG standards for safe drinking water are very high and are based on the latest scientific evidence and legal standards.

-If you are on well water or you would like to test your tap water yourself you can purchase an at-home drinking water test kit from Amazon.
+If you are on well water or want to test your tap water yourself, you can purchase an at-home drinking water test kit from Amazon.
 This test detects aluminum, arsenic, nitrates, chromium, and more.

 TDS Meter

-A TDS meter is a device that detects the total dissolved solids in water.
-It’s an effective and affordable little tool but it will not tell you what types of dissolved solids are in the water, only how much.
+A TDS meter detects the total dissolved solids in water.
+It’s an effective and affordable tool, but it does not tell you what types of dissolved solids are in the water, only how much.

-And the problem with that is minerals such as magnesium, potassium, and calcium are dissolved solids and the TDS meter does not differentiate between good dissolved solids and bad dissolved solids.
+The problem with that is minerals such as magnesium, potassium, and calcium are dissolved solids, and the TDS meter does not differentiate between good dissolved solids and bad dissolved solids.

-But with that being said, I do own a TDS meter and I find it very useful.
-Because even though it does not detect the types of dissolved solids in the water it can give you somewhat of an idea of how contaminated the water is.
+That said, I do own a TDS meter, and I find it very useful.
+Although it does not detect the types of dissolved solids in the water, it can give you an idea of how contaminated the water is.

-But in some rare instances, it may in fact be detecting more good dissolved solids than bad but there is just no way of knowing unless you have your water tested.
+However, in rare instances, it may detect more good dissolved solids than bad, but there is no way of knowing unless you have your water tested.

-But like I mentioned earlier, I do have one and I find it very useful and I’ll explain exactly how I use it a little later.
+As I mentioned previously, I do have one, and I find it very useful.
+I’ll explain exactly how I use it a little later.

 The Problem With Bottled Water